DevonSmith/DevonSmith.github.io/cs460/hw4/index.md

 ```

-To add a hover effect I used JQuery to add a class to the ```<li>``` so I could create a CSS psudo class for this process but I opted to use JavaScript.
-Not because this was the best way to implement the hover effect I wanted, but I wanted to try to create the effect with JavaScript.
+To add a hover effect, I could have used JQuery to add a class to the ```<li>``` so I could create a CSS pseudo class for this process.
+Instead I opted to use JavaScript, not because it's the best way to implement the hover effect I wanted but rather I wanted to try to create the effect with JavaScript.

 ```js
 <script>